Kibbutz crisis: The historical background of the crisis

 The kibbutz crisis of the 1980s was not the first financial crisis faced by the kibbutzim.
 Prior to this, there were several other crises, each followed by debt settlements.
 The first debt settlement occurred in 1924, and since then, such settlements have taken place roughly once every decade and a half.

-In the 1950s, following a deep crisis within the kibbutz movement, a new department was established in the Ministry of Agriculture with the primary purpose of developing a recovery program for the kibbutzim.
+In the 1950s Ben-Gurion shifted the place of the kibbutz in the state, by putting pressure on the movement to dedicate their full efforts to the agenda of the state.
+This shift towards a greater collective than small community opened up the possibility for kibbutz members leaving their communities in favor for higher education, and the capitalist economy that the state was adopting.
+This led to a deep crisis within the kibbutz movement, and a new department was established in the Ministry of Agriculture with the primary purpose of developing a recovery program for the kibbutzim.
 In 1958, this department introduced a centralized credit plan, under which each kibbutz was assigned to one of three banks: Bank Hapoalim, Bank Leumi, and the Agriculture Bank.
 As part of this arrangement, many of the kibbutzim's debts were forgiven, while the remaining debt was restructured.
 These banks were then responsible for providing the kibbutzim with credit for their development.

 Over the years, a consensus developed among the Israeli governments, banks, and the kibbutz movement that the Israeli government was expected to guarantee the kibbutzim's debt and ensure that payments would continue to be made in one way or another.
 This understanding solidified when the Israeli government had full control over the capital market and allocated credit to selected, favored destinations based on its priorities.

 The role of banks in this system was primarily technical: they served as a means for the government to transfer credit without engaging in the financial risk management typically required in a free market system.

 In addition to receiving credit from the banks, the kibbutzim also obtained additional credit from kibbutz movement funds and regional and national purchasing organizations.
 As part of this arrangement, guarantees were established, ensuring that each kibbutz was responsible for the debts of the kibbutz movement funds, and by extension, for the debts of all the kibbutzim.
 These credit guarantees created a false sense of security within the kibbutzim and the banks, leading them to believe they would be able to overcome any future financial crises.